Kravaře: Sights

 One of the two main landmarks of the towns is Kravaře Castle.
 In 1990, the Baroque castle was acquired by the town.
 Today it serves as a cultural and social centre and houses a museum with permanent baroque and ethnographic exhibitions.
 The castle includes a 21 ha large castle park with several ponds and with several rare tree species.

 The second landmark is the Church of Saint Bartholomew.
 The oldest part of the church is the white Renaissance tower from the early 16th century.
 The neo-Gothic church complex which includes the nave, the rectory and the former convent of the Sisters of the Heart of God (today the town hall), was built at the turn of the 19th and 20th centuries.
 The church was consecrated in 1896.
-Near the church there is a baroque sandstone statue of St. John of Nepomuk from 1730.
+Near the church stands a Baroque sandstone statue of St. John of Nepomuk from 1730.